franciscozorrilla/NICEgame_exercise/README.md

 ### 🌉 Exercise 7: Submitting a reaction query to the BridgIT server
 - Goal
-  - Identify E.C. number for [KEGG reaction R00919](https://www.genome.jp/dbget-bin/www_bget?rn:R00919)
+  - Assign E.C. number for a given reaction, e.g. [KEGG reaction R00919](https://www.genome.jp/dbget-bin/www_bget?rn:R00919)
 - Files
   - `R00919.zip`: zipfile for submission to BridgIT server, contains the following
      - `molfiles/`: folder with a .mol file for each metabolite involved in the query reaction, downloaded from KEGG (e.g. [Propanoyl-CoA](https://www.genome.jp/entry/C00100))